marcelaUlicna/event-calendar/README.md

 There is a brief list of plugin options.
 All properties are optional.
 For usage see particular examples in section [Usage](https://github.com/marcelaUlicna/event-calendar/blob/master/README.md#use-options).

 - `events` - List of defined events to use in calendar
-- `data` - json object that contains data for displaying then in calendar
+- `data` - json object that contains data for displaying them in calendar
 - `locale` - Locale according to `momentjs` library, it is used for localization of month names and week days abbreviations
 - `localization` - Object that contains custom labels for calendar modal dialog
 - `editable` - Boolean, default true.
 Items in calendar can be added and deleted, both messages are visible on tooltip.
 If it is set to `false`, component is read-only and tooltip shows only user message.